 If the patient is too old (over 40), there is a much higher chance the tooth will be fused in position.
-In these cases, the tooth will not budge despite all efforts of the orthodontist and oral surgeon to erupt it into place.
+In these cases, the tooth will not budge despite all efforts of the orthodontist and oral and maxillofacial surgeon to erupt it into place.

-Sadly, the only option at this point is to extract the impacted tooth and consider an alternate treatment to replace it in the dental arch (crown on a dental implant or a fixed bridge).
+The only option at this point is to extract the impacted tooth and consider an alternate treatment to replace it in the dental arch (crown on a dental implant or a fixed bridge).

 What Happens if the Tooth Will Not Erupt When Proper Space Is Available?

-In cases where canines will not erupt spontaneously, the orthodontist and oral surgeon work together to get these unerupted canines to erupt.
-Each case must be evaluated on an individual basis, but treatment will usually involve a combined effort between the orthodontist and oral surgeon.
+In cases where canines will not erupt spontaneously, the orthodontist and oral and maxillofacial surgeon work together to get these unerupted canines to erupt.
+Each case must be evaluated on an individual basis, but treatment will usually involve a combined effort between the orthodontist and oral and maxillofacial surgeon.
 The most common scenario will call for the orthodontist to place braces on the teeth (at least the upper arch).
 A space will be opened to provide room for the impacted tooth to be moved into its proper position in the dental arch.
 If the baby canine has not fallen out already, it is usually left in place until space for the adult canine is ready.
 Once enough space is ready, the orthodontist will refer the patient to the oral surgeon to have the impacted canine exposed and bracketed.

 In a simple surgical procedure performed in the surgeon’s office, the gum on top of the impacted tooth will be lifted to expose the hidden tooth underneath.
 If there is a baby tooth present, it will be removed at the same time.
-Once the tooth is exposed, the oral surgeon will bond an orthodontic bracket to the exposed tooth.
+Once the tooth is exposed, the oral and maxillofacial surgeon will bond an orthodontic bracket to the exposed tooth.
 The bracket will have a miniature gold chain attached to it.
-The oral surgeon will guide the chain back to the orthodontic arch wire where it will be temporarily attached.
+The oral and maxillofacial surgeon will guide the chain back to the orthodontic arch wire where it will be temporarily attached.
 Sometimes the surgeon will leave the exposed impacted tooth completely uncovered by suturing the gum up high above the tooth or making a window in the gum covering the tooth (on selected cases located on the roof of the mouth).
 Most of the time, the gum will be returned to its original location and sutured back with only the chain remaining visible as it exits a small hole in the gum.